Emmotes/ic_spoilers/docs/contentdrops.md

 # Content Drops

 A list of the upcoming content drops.
-Just be aware that the dates and order of these content drops are educated guesses based on the current event schedule - which itself is also often guesswork.
-So don't take these as facts.
+Just be aware that the dates and order of these content drops are educated guesses based on the order their graphics appear in the definitions.
+CNE have been known to release content drops in different orders - so don't be surprised if that happens again.

 ## Fortune's Wheel 6 - 24 July 2024